josefpavlik/typemill-plugin-figureswipe/README.md

 ```

 ## Patch the typemill
-Actually the typemill requires a simple patch to work this plugin.
-You should apply patch typemill.patch to your typemill.
+Actually the stable version of typemill requires a simple patch to work this plugin.
+You should apply patch typemill.patch to your typemill or upgrade to the latest version of typemill.

 ``` patch << typemill.patch ```